tjbriza/QuantaPC/src/hooks/readme.md

 ////

-SupabaseStorage: handles uploading and deleting files in a Supabase bucket
+SupabaseStorage: handles uploading and deleting files in a Supabase

 can: upload file to bucket, get public URL, delete files from bucket

 params: bucketName

 returns (this returns storage functions that does the write/delete operations):

+    uploadFile

+    deleteFile

+    loading

+    error

 example: